Now Viewing Excavation & Trenching Safety Toolbox Talk

 • Weather conditions monitored

 If something doesn’t look right, it probably isn’t.
-Trust your gut and speak up.
-Most trench incidents happen when small warning signs are ignored.
+Speak up immediately.
+Most trench incidents happen when early warning signs are ignored.

 Print This for Your Crew